Home ยป Recipes ยป Breakfast

 Ingredients:

-These are the main ingredients and substitutions for protein pancakes.
+These are the main ingredients and substitutions for these fluffy protein pancakes.
 See the recipe card below for the full ingredients list, instructions and whole recipe.

 Oat flour, cinnamon, egg whites, vanilla extract, honey, greek yogurt and peanut butter sauce for the pancakes.

-• Egg Whites: you can do 50/50 egg whites to eggs but note this will change the taste.
+• Liquid Egg Whites: you can do 50/50 egg whites to whole eggs but note this will change the taste.

-• To add protein powder, substitute ¼ cup oat flour for 1 scoop of protein powder.
-Note, this will change the taste and texture of your pancakes.
+• To add protein powder, substitute ยผ cup oat flour for 1 scoop of your favorite protein powder.
+Note, this will change the taste and texture of your fluffy pancakes.ย

 Dietary Modifications